 Constructing the surface of Pond 1 and covering it with a 50-centimetre deep layer of soil — about 65,000 truckloads.

 Planting a cover crop of native grasses and oats.

 Collecting seeds from local trees and shrubs, and growing seedlings in the greenhouse.

 After that, the new growth was fertilized and monitored.

 Monitoring the restoration

-Over the next two decades, we will closely monitor progress on Wapisiw Lookout, including the growth of 630,000 shrubs and trees planted in 2010.
-Ongoing soil, water and vegetation assessments will help ensure this site is on course for return to a self-sustaining ecosystem.
+Over the next few decades, we will closely monitor progress on Wapisiw Lookout, including the growth of 620,000 trees, shrubs and aquatics planted in 2010.
+Ongoing soil, water, vegetation and wildlife assessments help ensure this site is on course for return to a self-sustaining boreal ecosystem.